-One way to assess ROCE is to compare similar companies.
-In our analysis, Andrews Sykes Group's ROCE is meaningfully higher than the 14% average in the Trade Distributors industry.
-I think that's good to see, since it implies the company is better than other companies at making the most of its capital.
+When making comparisons between similar businesses, investors may find ROCE useful.
+Andrews Sykes Group's ROCE appears to be substantially greater than the 13% average in the Trade Distributors industry.
+We consider this a positive sign, because it suggests it uses capital more efficiently than similar companies.
 Setting aside the comparison to its industry for a moment, Andrews Sykes Group's ROCE in absolute terms currently looks quite high.

-Andrews Sykes Group has total assets of UK£79m and current liabilities of UK£16m.
-As a result, its current liabilities are equal to approximately 20% of its total assets.
-The fairly low level of current liabilities won't have much impact on the already great ROCE.
+Andrews Sykes Group has total liabilities of UK£15m and total assets of UK£87m.
+Therefore its current liabilities are equivalent to approximately 17% of its total assets.
+This is quite a low level of current liabilities which would not greatly boost the already high ROCE.

 Our Take On Andrews Sykes Group's ROCE

 , There might be better investments than Andrews Sykes Group out there, but you will have to work hard to find them .
 These promising businesses with rapidly growing earnings might be right up your alley.